qaecology/blogdown-website/content/authors/MIck McCarthy/_index.md

 ---

 Mick builds and evaluates models that can assist improved environmental managers.
 He has worked across a range of ecosystems (aquatic to terrestrial) and species (plants, fungi, invertebrates, vertebrates).
 He likes combining mathematics with ecology, and has interests in statistical ecology.
-He is also currently the Deputy Dean of the Faculty of Science.